LoTekkie/Ashita-Yield/README.md

 > An Ashita v3 addon that allows you to track and edit gathering metrics within a simple GUI in Final Fantasy 11 Online.

 ### *This Addon is currently in Beta and is a WIP.
-I am aiming to have it completed by 07/09/2021.*
+The final beta release is now available (v0.9.5b).
+I expect to fully release this addon no later than 7/16/2020.*

 ### Table of Contents